KRAV-FM

-KRAV-FM (96.5 MHz, "Mix 96.5"), is a commercial radio station in Tulsa, Oklahoma, owned by Cox Radio.
-It airs a hot adult contemporary radio format, playing a mix of pop hits from the 1990s to today.
+KRAV-FM (96.5 MHz, "Mix 96.5"), is a commercial radio station in Tulsa, Oklahoma, owned by Zoellner Media Group.
+KRAV airs a hot adult contemporary radio format, playing a mix of pop hits from the 1990s to today.
 Its studios and offices are located in the Cox Broadcasting Complex on South Memorial Drive, near Interstate 44 in Tulsa.
 The transmitter is on Route 97 in the Osage Reservation north of Sand Springs.
-Mix 96.5 is also heard on Cox Digital Cable channel 1984.